rezzza/alice-extension/README.md

 * scenario : will reset fixtures after each scenario.
 You have to use **background** step to describe your fixtures
 * feature : will reset fixtures after each feature.
 You have to use **scenario** step to describe your fixtures

+FAQ
+---
+* *I want to use this with Doctrine ODM !*
+* You should do a PR

+* *I wanto to use this with PostgreSQL !*
+* You should do a PR